Gender and disability

 The World Report on Disability estimated that female prevalence of disability is as great as 60 percent higher than that for males worldwide.
 Women are more likely to become disabled throughout the course of their lives and are more likely to be sicker, poorer and more isolated than men with disabilities, or women without disabilities.

-In the Department for International Development's (DFID) Strategic Vision for Gender Equality, launch 7 March 2018, they mention that “A disproportionate number of girls and women living in poverty experience additional discrimination because of their disability, ethnicity, religion or belief, sexuality, location or other characteristic, which further limits their prospects and opportunities.
+In the Foreign, Commonwealth & Development Office (FCDO) Strategic Vision for Gender Equality, launch 7 March 2018, they mention that “A disproportionate number of girls and women living in poverty experience additional discrimination because of their disability, ethnicity, religion or belief, sexuality, location or other characteristic, which further limits their prospects and opportunities.
 Over 200 million women with disabilities remain below the poverty line, often because they are considered too difficult or costly to reach”.

 The challenges that they face include significantly less access to education, healthcare and employment than men with disabilities or women without disabilities.
 Women and girls with deafblindness - or with any form of disability - are at greater risk of being abused.
 They are also under-represented in the political and decision-making processes.